YOUR HOME

 STEMMA (Crest)

-However, and there is always a twist, it was said that Passerini was somewhat harsh in the application of his rule and the taxes he extracted from the people of Cortona, who wrote to the Pope to report this information.
-The Pope was none other than Lorenzo di Medici, who had now become Pope Leo X in Rome!
+However, and there is always a twist, it was said that Passerini was somewhat harsh in applying his rule and the taxes he extracted from the people of Cortona, who wrote to the Pope to report this information.
+The Pope was Lorenzo di Medici, who had now become Pope Leo X in Rome!
 He sent a special envoy to see Cardinal Passerini, who as punishment was directed to make the bull on his new crest kneel as a sign of humility.
 Maybe this light ‘punishment’ was in deference to their former friendship!

 RENOVATION